drscream/nic-cz-dns-crawler/README.md

 #### SQL output

-Another util to create SQL `IMPORT`s from the crawler output is also included in this repo.
+An util to create SQL `IMPORT`s from the crawler output is included in this repo.
 You can even pipe it right into `psql` or another DB client:

 ```
 $ python main.py list.txt | python output_sql.py table_name | psql -d db_name …